 What to do if you have chipped or broken a tooth?

-Take out the broken fragments of tooth from your mouth.
-Store the tooth or its fragments in a liquid – saliva, milk or distilled water – to preserve it till your dentist can see you.
+Take out the broken fragments of a tooth from your mouth.
+Store the tooth or its fragments in a liquid – saliva, milk, or distilled water – to preserve it till your dentist can see you.
 If you are in pain, place an ice pack against your mouth.

 Treatment options for chipped and broken teeth

 How a broken tooth will be treated depends on the damage or if it has fallen out completely.
 Small chips can be repaired with a single visit to the dentist.
 More extensive damage may need to be repaired over a few sessions.

 If the damage is to a tooth at the back of the mouth, a dentist can use a filling to restore the shape of the tooth and fill the cavity.
 Fillings cannot be used for front teeth.

 A veneer can cover minor chips and cracks and make the tooth look healthy again.
 A dental veneer is a porcelain or resin composite that matches the color of the tooth.
 It is applied to the front of the tooth.

 Dental bonding is used to repair front teeth.
 Dentists usually use a composite resin that matches the color of the tooth and bonds it to the chipped part of the tooth.